Garni Temple: Temple

-The prevailing view, especially in Armenian historiography, attributes its construction to king Tiridates I and around 77 AD.
+The prevailing view, especially among Armenian scholars, attributes its construction to king Tiridates I around 77 AD.
 (Note: It is nearly universally accepted in mainstream Armenian historiography.
 Brady Kiesling stated that this view has been accepted by some scholars, while according to Zhores Khachatryan, who accepted the dating, wrote that most scholars agree with it.
 Aleksandr Mongait wrote in 1955: "The majority of scholars tend to consider the Garni temple as a construction of King Trdat I, dating back to the 1st century AD."
 Khatchadourian wrote that it is "most commonly regarded as a temple to the god Mihr or Mithras, built in the late first century C.E.")
 This date derives from a Greek inscription, discovered in 1945, naming Helios Tiridates as the founder, stating it was built in the eleventh year of his reign.
 (Note: The inscription is "on a block of basalt 165 cm long, 50 cm high, and 79–80 cm thick; the letters are about 5 x 5.5 cm in size."
 It was discovered by Martiros Saryan in July 1945 at the Garni cemetery, recently brought from a nearby water mill.
 It is now located within the fortress.)
 While Movses Khorenatsi attributed it to Tiridates III, most scholars now favor Tiridates I. This dating connects to Tiridates's 66 AD visit to Rome, where Emperor Nero crowned him following the peace treaty ending the Parthian-Roman war over Armenia.
 Nero provided 50 million drachmas and Roman craftsmen to help rebuild the capital Artaxata destroyed by Roman general Corbulo.
 Its construction may have occurred during this reconstruction period.
-Nina Garsoïan posited that it is "usually dated to the first century on the basis of its style and use of a dry-masonry technique with swallowtail clamps, rather than the later mortar binder."